liveh2o/protobuf-activerecord/README.md

 end
 ```

-**Mass-assignment**

-If a model has protected attributes defined, Protoable will skip any fields that map to them.
-Likewise, if there are accessible attributes defined, only they will be mapped.

 ### Creating/Updating

 Protoable doesn't alter Active Record's normal persistence methods.
 It simply adds to ability to pass protobuf messages to them in place of an attributes hash.